-When the computer boots up, the BIOS detects if the system has an FDD or not.
-When this item is enabled, if the BIOS detects no floppy drive, it will display a floppy disk drive error message.
+When the computer boots up, the BIOS detects if the system has a FDD or not.
+When this item is enable, if the BIOS detects no floppy drive, it will display a floppy disk drive error message.
 If this item is disabled, the BIOS will skip this test.
+The default setting is Disabled.